SAP Ariba Insights: When Integrated Sourcing Processes Become Cost Drivers

 Purchasers record requisitions, purchase orders, and goods receipts in S/4HANA – and switch to Ariba Sourcing for requests for quotation, comparison of quotations, and awarding.
 These system changes are not only annoying, they also interrupt the workflow.

-👉 Quotation and awarding data is missing in the ERP context
+👉 Bid and award data are missing in the ERP context

-If the business logic of Ariba Sourcing and the requirements in ERP do not match, purchasers revert to Excel lists, e-mail coordination, or local evaluation matrices.
-The very steps that were supposed to be digitalized end up being manual workarounds again.
-The result is not a consistent SAP purchasing process and a “single platform,” but rather a fragmented process across two system landscapes.
+If the business logic of Ariba Sourcing and the Requirement ERP do not match, purchaser to Excel lists, email coordination, or local evaluation matrices.
+The very steps that were supposed to be digitized end up back in manual workarounds.
+The result is not a consistent SAP purchasing process anda "single platform,"but rather a fragmented process across two system landscapes.

 Where SAP Ariba Sourcing reaches its functional limits

-Ariba Sourcing covers classic request scenarios, even if there is room for improvement in terms of usability in several areas.
-However, as soon as requirements become more complex – for example, in the case of technical equipment, services, project-related requests for quotation, construction projects, or multi-level structures – the system quickly reaches its functional limits.
+Ariba Sourcing covers standard request-for-quote and tender scenarios, although its usability could be improved in several areas.
+However, as soon as requirements become more complex—such as for technical equipment, services, project-based tenders, construction projects, or multi-tiered structures—the system quickly reaches its functional limits.

 ❌ Lean Services and Item Hierarchies: Not supported